- News Archive

 It was Dr. Leeds’ Business Communications class that steered Matt in the right direction.
 He rose to meet expectations in the classroom.

 “What always stuck out to me about Matt is he is a high-quality writer.
-It was his submission of a writing sample that got him the first internship with The Food Connector,” Dr. Leeds says.
+It was his submission of a writing sample that got him the first internship with The Food Connector,” Dr. Leeds said.
 “The sample is the big assignment we require in my biz com class.
 A great example of how we prep our students for communication success in business.”

 “I feel as an NCAA D2 coach, winning comes down to three things: On course success, strong academic GPA, and using college to set up your next step in life.
-Matt has done all three,” Nelson says.
+Matt has done all three,” Nelson said.
 “He is one of our top players of all time as a golfer, has had an amazing GPA, and set up a full-time career after graduation at a `booming’ startup.”

-Matt assumed the role as Director of Production and Project Management when he began his full-time job at The Food Connector on July 1, a month before he graduates with a degree in Business Analytics, the second master’s degree he’s earned at Dominican.
+Matt assumed the role as Director of Production and Project Management when he began his full-time job at The Food Connector on July 1, 2022, a month before he graduated with a degree in Business Analytics, the second master’s degree he’s earned at Dominican.
 With the MSBA, Matt feels he will be even more prepared for a career in business.

 “I think in terms of a marketer.
-I’m pretty abstract with finding solutions, but I did not want to be unprepared for the newest technology impacting the business world, so completing the MSBA program was an easy decision,” Matt says.
+I’m pretty abstract with finding solutions, but I did not want to be unprepared for the newest technology impacting the business world, so completing the MSBA program was an easy decision,” Matt said.

 “Dominican’s smaller class sizes helped me.
 Having to present in every single business class has made me a much more thorough presenter, and that’s something I rely on everyday at work.”